cmu-delphi/delphi-epidata/docs/api/covidcast.md

 separately, that have ILI (influenza-like illness = fever, along with cough or sore throat).
-* `google-survey`: Data signal based on Google-run symptom surveys, through their Opinions Reward app (and similar applications).
+* `google-survey`: Data signal based on Google-run symptom surveys, through their Opinions Reward app, and similar applications.
 These surveys are again voluntary.
 They are just one question long, and ask "Do you know someone in your community who is sick (fever, along with cough, or shortness of breath, or difficulty breathing) right now?"
 Using this survey data, we estimate the